 - 1. Fixed Remuneration: This is set at a level sufficient to attract exceptional talent.
 It includes salary, benefits and statutory entitlements.
 Fixed remuneration is benchmarked to market at least annually and reflects the scope of the individual role, and the required level of skill and experience. - 2.
 Variable Remuneration: Each employee is assessed annually across a range of quantitative and qualitative factors as well as appropriate risk management and behavioural requirements.
-Variable award recommendations are generally made annually on a discretionary basis following rigorous review by management and are approved by the Nomination & Remuneration Committee, which comprises non-executive Directors only. - 3.
-Platinum also has two inactive long-term Remuneration Plans, being an "Options and Performance Rights Plan" (OPRP) and an "Fund Appreciation Rights Plan" (FARP).
+Variable award recommendations are generally made annually on a discretionary basis following rigorous review by management and are approved by the Nomination and Remuneration Board Committee, which comprises non-executive Directors only.
+Variable awards can be made in the form of cash or a deferred equity award which vests over a 4 year period.
+This deferral element is designed to foster sustainable growth, as well as sound financial, operational and risk management practices.

+3 Platinum also has two inactive long-term Remuneration Plans, being an "Options and Performance Rights Plan" (OPRP) and an "Fund Appreciation Rights Plan" (FARP).
 There was no allocation under either plan in either the current or prior year.